-The reason I’m posting this article is because so many of my coaching clients tell me that they block their ex after the breakup.
+The reason I’m posting this article is because so many of my coaching clients tell me that they block their ex after a breakup.

-They will often then add that they blocked their ex on Facebook or unfollowed them on Instagram, “for themselves,” adding that seeing their ex’s social feed would be something they couldn’t handle.
+They will often then add that they blocked their ex on Facebook or WhatsApp or unfollowed them on Instagram, “for themselves,” adding that seeing their ex’s social feed would be something they couldn’t handle.

-Some say that they blocked their ex’s phone number and/or deleted their ex from their phone so that they wouldn’t be tempted.
+Some say that they blocked their ex’s phone number and/or deleted their ex from their phone after the breakup so that they wouldn’t be tempted.

-While I, as an advocate for those who’ve been dumped, I sympathize with the logic behind not wanting to see an ex’s feed on Facebook, Instagram, Twitter and whatever other social media that might be in use (by the way, I’m on Instagram, Facebook, and Twitter myself), I can tell you that strategically it’s not a good move.
+While I, as an advocate for those who’ve been dumped, sympathize with the logic behind not wanting to see an ex’s feed on Facebook, Instagram, Twitter, WhatsApp, and whatever other social media that might be in use (by the way, I’m on Instagram, Facebook, and Twitter myself), I can tell you that strategically it’s not a good move.

-Should you block your ex’s phone number or were to block them on social media, consider things fro their viewpoint.
+Should you block your ex’s phone number or were to block them on WhatsApp or social media, consider things from their viewpoint.

 Your ex boyfriend/ex girlfriend could think that you are: